-As I had written in Prat 1 of this article, many Ayurvedic diet prescriptions do not go with modern notions on health and nutrition.
+As we had written in Part 1, , many Ayurvedic rules on eating for good health, do not go with modern notions on health and nutrition.
 In fact, they seem contrarian and sometimes weird or even “unscientific” as per modern and often western expectations.

 However, as I have always maintained, good health reflects in great skin and hair.
 At krya we get many queries every day on tackling skin & hair care problems, which cannot be solved with the just use of external products alone, so we do end up gently nudging people to take a second look at their diet and lifestyle.